Hover your mouse over a photo to pause it.

 View of park across the pond from Scott Farm

-Master craftsman test feature on a 30 degree slope; Intermediate test wall to the right
+Master craftsman test feature on 30° slope and Intermediate test wall

 Granite Moongate set in a high wall.